 The Chihuahua breed standard doesn't specify a height, but the weight limit is a mere 6 pounds.
 Chis usually stand about 5 inches high at the shoulder at maturity.
 Male blue heelers stand between 18 to 20 inches tall at the shoulder when full-grown, with females slightly smaller at 17 to 19 inches.
-Australian cattle dogs weigh between 44 and 62 pounds.
+Australian cattle dogs weigh between 35 and 50 pounds.

 A Chihuahua's coat is either shorthaired or longhaired, while a heeler's coat sports a double coat with a dense undercoat.
-An Australian cattle dog is either red or blue -- the red heeler and the blue heeler.
+An Australian cattle dog is either red or blue—the red heeler and the blue heeler.
 A Chihuahua can appear in any color, with large amounts of white permitted.
 Thus, the Chi-heeler mix's coat might appear in various lengths and shades.

 The Chi has an "apple" skull with erect ears.
 The heeler's head is broad and strong, with pricked ears.
-The Chi carries his somewhat long tail up, or looped above his back without actually touching it.
+The Chi carries his somewhat long tail up or looped above his back without actually touching it.
 The heeler's tail is set relatively low, hanging at rest "at a slight curve," according to the breed standard.

 A Chi often behaves like a big dog in a little dog's body, acting much tougher than he has any business doing.
 Putting that Chi temperament in the actual body of a bigger dog could cause trouble, especially since the heeler can be a pretty tough customer.
 Heelers aren't recommended for inexperienced dog owners, as they are fairly challenging canines.
-Chihuahuas are alert, self-confident and independent.
+Chihuahuas are alert, self-confident, and independent.
 Mix the two together, and you may end up with a formidable pooch.

 A Chihuahua's exercise needs are minimal.
 A heeler's exercise needs are maximal.
 With luck, your mix falls into a happy medium, so that moderate daily exercise suffices.
-These two dissimilar breeds have one thing in common.
-Both make good watchdogs.
+These two dissimilar breeds have one thing in common: Both make good watchdogs.

 Heelers are basically healthy dogs, with relatively few genetic issues.
 Deafness occurs in the breed, as does progressive retinal atrophy, which eventually renders a dog blind.
-Some heelers are born with hip dysplasia, a deformity which can require surgical correction.
+Some heelers are born with hip dysplasia, a deformity that can require surgical correction.

 Many Chi health issues result from their diminutive size, so they might not affect a larger crossbreed.
 Chihuahuas often suffer from patellar luxation, a condition common in small breeds.
 However, when crossed with a dog as large as the heeler, those "slipped kneecaps" might not occur.
-Tracheal collapse, an toy dog problem, is less likely to affect a mid-sized mixed breed.
+Tracheal collapse, a toy dog problem, is less likely to affect a mid-sized mixed breed.